ymao21/Slacker/README.md

-Slacker is a Python and React project meant to emulate core functionality of the popular messaging app, [Slack](http://slack.com).
-Created with group member [Brandon Etter](https://github.com/brandonetter)
+Slacker is a Python and React project meant to emulate core functionality of the popular messaging app

 ### Building The Application